 - Mountain Shadows follows the District dress code.

 - Discipline is handled in a positive manner; students, teachers, parents, and the administration work as a team to find the best solution for the student.
-Students are recognized for appropriate behavior through such programs as Climbing Higher, Mighty Nice Manners, Good Principal Visits, and Distinguished Cub.
+Students are recognized for appropriate behavior through such programs as Star Student, Positive Paws, Good Principal Visits, and Distinguished Cub Awards.

 - Mountain Shadows has an excellent Special Education program to provide services for students with special learning needs.